phoswald/sample-springboot/README.md

 - Static web content
 - Dynamic web content using Spring MVC and Thymeleaf
 - REST endpoints using Spring MVC
-- H2 database using JPA
+- H2 database using JPA and Hibernate

 ## Run Standalone